skywind3000/gutentags_plus/README.md

 And your quickfix list will be totally messed up if you are working on more than two projects simultaneously.
 So, unrelated gtags databases must be disconnected to prevent query results from many projects at the same time.

 That's the right way to use gtags.
-Install gutentags_plus with gutentags, you will never worry about gtags database updating and connecting/disconnecting, just like using IDEs.
+Install gutentags_plus with gutentags, you will never be worry about gtags database updating and connecting/disconnecting, you can search definitions and references whenever you want, database updating and switching are totally transparent to users, like using IDEs.

 # Installation